gomorpheus/morpheus-apidoc/source/includes/_zones.md

 Parameter | Default | Description
 --------- | ------- | -----------
-lastUpdated | null | A date filter, restricts query to only load zones updated more recent or equal to the date specified name | null | If specified will return an exact match zone type | null | If specified will return all zones by type code (`standard`,`openstack`,`amazon`) groupId | null | If specified will return all zones assigned to a server group by id.
+lastUpdated |  | A date filter, restricts query to only load zones updated more recent or equal to the date specified name |  | If specified will return an exact match zone type |  | If specified will return all zones by type code (`standard`,`openstack`,`amazon`) groupId |  | If specified will return all zones assigned to a server group by id.

 ## Get a Specific Cloud